Non-Fickian macroscopic model of axial diffusion of granular materials in a long cylindrical tumbler: Introduction

-Notwithstanding the intricacies of tumblers of non-circular cross-section \cite{hkgmo99,kit16}, granular flow in a long cylindrical drum (Fig.~\ref{fig:tumbler}) has proven to be a simple but important system to understand \cite{st11}.
-New experiments \cite{km05,ffas09} have reinvigorated interest in this flow because of the possibility of \emph{anomalous diffusion}, {which has been suggested to occur in size-bidisperse mixtures of particles.
-To complicate matters further, such ``anomalous'' scalings can also be obtained and interpreted within the theory of \emph{intermediate self-similar asymptotics} of ``classical'' diffusion \cite{cs12}, even of \emph{monodisperse} mixtures}.
-The fundamentals of granular diffusion are still poorly understood because the macroscopic models are not derived from first principles but rather fit to experimental or particle dynamics (i.e., simulation) data \cite{tr06,tss10,mtm15}.
-Nevertheless, experiments have established the key features of granular flow in rotating containers \cite{CaMD2,bb97,kmso97,g01,jol02}.
-The most important conclusion drawn is that the flow in an axial cross-section of a long rotating drum (Fig.~\ref{fig:tumbler} inset) is composed of a thin surface shear layer (the \emph{flowing layer}) in which material flows quickly down the slope.
+Granular flow in a long drum has proven to be a simple but important system to understand \cite{st11}.
+Experiments in the 2000s \cite{km05,ffas09} reinvigorated interest in this flow because of the possibility of \emph{anomalous diffusion}.
+Although ``anomalous'' \emph{scalings} can also be interpreted within the theory of intermediate self-similar asymptotics of ``classical'' diffusion \cite{cs12}, the fundamentals of granular diffusion are still poorly understood.
+Macroscopic models based on Fick's laws are not derived from first principles but rather fit to experimental or particle dynamics (i.e., simulation) data \cite{tss10,mtm15}.
+Nevertheless, experiments have established the key features of granular flow in rotating containers \cite{CaMD2,bb97,kmso97,jol02}.
+The most important conclusion drawn is that the flow in an axial cross-section of a long rotating drum (Fig.~\ref{fig:tumbler}) is composed of a thin surface shear layer (the \emph{flowing layer}) in which material flows quickly down the slope.
 Particles below it (the \emph{fixed bed}) are in static equilibrium performing solid body rotation in unison with the container.
-Acknowledging these disparate flow characteristics in the cross-section, {which Boateng \cite{b98} likens to a hydrodynamic boundary layer,} Das Gupta et al.~\cite{dgkb91} related the axial diffusivity and drift velocities in a tilted tumbler to its rotation rate, tilt angle and the particle properties.
+Acknowledging these disparate flow characteristics in the cross-section, Das Gupta et al.~\cite{dgkb91} related the axial diffusivity and drift velocities in a tilted tumbler to its rotation rate, tilt angle, and the particle properties.
 Their model starts from the stochastic equations for a single particle and necessitates the prescription of a probability distribution of axial displacements due to interparticle collisions.